microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-07.md

 This is the only section you need to include.

-Should add a new validate in the steps in the pipeline.
+Should add a new validate step in the steps in the pipeline.